-At The Good Care Group, we appreciate what a worrying and disconcerting time it is for us all, as we face the unprecedented challenges to our daily life and adapt to living with Coronavirus in
+At The Good Care Group, we appreciate what a worrying and disconcerting time it has been for us all, as we face the unprecedented challenges to our daily life and adapt to living with Coronavirus in our communities.

 As we have seen across the world, whilst the Coronavirus can infect people of all ages evidence has shown that older people (over the age of 60) and those with underlying medical conditions are at higher risk of experiencing severe symptoms of the disease, including those living with cancer, diabetes, cardiovascular disease and chronic respiratory disease.
 Read our Coronavirus guidance here.